iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 # Machine Learning Experiment Tracking

-Iterating on data science implies a large number of attempts involving tuning parameters, improving code, trying different data, and collecting metrics; for example to optimize the accuracy of an ML model.
-Keeping track of all these changes is challenging but essential, as we may need to review, compare, and share the <abbr>experiments</abbr>.
-We'll probably also want to reconnect model metrics back to their original setup, and reproduce them if needed.
+Making progress on data science projects implies a large number of
+<abbr>experiments</abbr> -- attempts at tuning parameters, improving code,
+trying different data, collecting new metrics, etc. Keeping track of all these changes is challenging but essential, as we'll want to review, compare, and share them.
+We'll probably also want to recover the condition that produced certain model metrics, and reproduce them if needed.

 ![](/img/natural-experimentation.png) _Loose experimentation_